oLIMpus: An Effective Model for Line Intensity Mapping Auto- and Cross- Power Spectra in Cosmic Dawn and Reionization: Comparison with other codes

 Finally, we briefly comment on the possibility of producing LIM power spectra using \texttt{21cmFASTv4}.
 The main difference between this code and all the others we mentioned is the sampling procedure through which it is possible to account for discrete sources.
 This naturally introduces stochasticity in the galaxy-to-halo relation, and provides a numerical way to estimate the shot noise.
 Line luminosities in \texttt{21cmFASTv4} can be introduced by post-processing the gridded galaxy field produced during the simulation, consistently with the other radiation fields produced throughout the simulation.
 For the moment, the line post-processing is not implemented by default in \texttt{21cmFASTv4}, but it is left to the user.

-To close this section, in table~\ref{tab:code_compare} we summarize the main characteristics of these codes compared with \texttt{oLIMpus}.
-More than what we discussed so far, we note that \texttt{lim} is currently the only code (among the ones we discussed here) that also allows the user to deal with observational effects (e.g.,~instrumental noise) without needing of external libraries.
-We plan to extend \texttt{oLIMpus} to include observational effects in upcoming work.
+To close this section, in table~\ref{tab:code_compare} we summarize the main characteristics of these codes compared with \texttt{oLIMpus}. {More than what we have discussed so far, we note that \texttt{lim} is currently the only code (among those considered here) that directly accounts for observational effects (e.g., instrumental noise). \texttt{LIMFAST} and \texttt{21cmFASTv4}, on the other hand, can be easily interfaced with external libraries such as \texttt{21cmSense}~\cite{Pober:2012zz,Pober:2013jna,Murray:2024the}, which provide a more complete and extensive treatment of the noise contribution.
+In future work, we plan to extend \texttt{oLIMpus} to include observational effects, both through the analytical approach adopted in \texttt{lim}, and by interfacing it with other codes to generate noise at the map level~\cite{Fronenberg_2024} or directly on the summary statistics.}